stereobooster/react-fsm-example/README.md

 - cancel the previous request and launch a new one
 - launch a new one and forget about previous.
 This is basically what we did in "classical" approach, but this is also will lead to a situation (7) which is a race condition.
 Also, this approach introduces race condition in (1, 5) and (1, 4) scenarios.

+For this post, I selected to ignore it, as the simplest solution, maybe I will implement cancel in the in the next post.

 This is why you want to use FSM, this approach helps to find "holes" in logic.
 And the more states there are in the system, the more potential holes are hidden in there.

 If you think this is too much trouble to find those types of bugs, think of the typical IT support question: "Have you tried to turning it off and on again?".
 Yep, there is somewhere state related bug hidden and the way out is to restart the system to reset the state to initial state.

+On the other side, I would agree JS (or Flow or TS) syntax is a bit clumsy for this kind of task.
+Pattern matching with the switch is not expressive.
+Redux requires even more boilerplate than traditionally.